centuryglass/IntraPaint/README.md

 ### More examples:
-All of the images below were created using IntraPaint:
+All the images below were created using IntraPaint:
 <table>
     <tr>
         <td colspan="1" rowspan="1">